samverrall/rover-test/README.md

 `main.go` contains a hardcoded string input which directly calls the `parser.Parse()` function, returning the vehicles + grid size.

 This progam could be extended using the Go standard lib `flag` package to accept instructions into the program.
 As we have a `vehicle` interface the program could also be extended to support more vehicle types.
-Currently only the `vehicle/rover` package satisfies the the vehicle interface.
+Currently only the `vehicle/rover` package satisfies the vehicle interface.

 To see the result of the hardcoded input please run: